All Episodes

 That's pretty much where things stand with this right now.

-We've got a we we've got symbolic footage.
+We've got symbolic footage.

-Well, we've got footage of a symbolic attack that is supposed to convey to low information voters that we are kicking butt.
+Well, we've got footage of a symbolic attack that is supposed to convey to low-information voters that we are kicking butt.

-We got John Kerry on CNN confirming the pictures.
+We got John Kerry on CNN confirming the pictures everybody's seen that we kicked butt yesterday.

 And ISIS and ISIL and everybody, the Kardashians are on the run.